YutaiLiu/online_store/README.md

 Pros: Persistent.
 Secure.
 Scalable.
 Analytics.
 Cons: Complex.
 Server load.
 Online only.

-# Add new table to store shopping cart data in our data base and add DTOs
+# Add new table to store shopping cart data in our data base

+# Add, extension methods and DTOs (Data Transfer Object) to shopping cart data model
+Purpose of DTO: Ensure only the necessary data is sent to clients, imporve security and performance.
+And it also make the code resuable and cleaner.